 Comparable to the changing of the seasons, the progression of Alzheimer’s stages due to the disease may be marked by way of a variety of key differentiators.
 And although each senior goes through the disease distinctly, there are a number of characteristics prevalent that generally present at each stage.
-Hearts at Home In-Home Care of Kansas City offers the symptoms below for family caregivers to be informed of, in an attempt to extend the best level of care for every different stage.
+Hearts at Home In-Home Care offers the symptoms below for family caregivers to be informed of, in an attempt to extend the best level of care for every different stage.

 Early (Mild) Stage: Older adults in the early stage of Alzheimer’s are still quite competent to function independently in a variety of areas, but difficulty with remembering, focus, and concentration start to become apparent.
 The senior may possibly: